101+ small business ideas to start now

 86. Online divorce consultancy

-Sadly, recessions cause financial problems, and that naturally leads to marital stress.
-However, every cloud.
-Many startups have seen a golden opportunity to simplify a long and outdated process, and help those going through a difficult time.
-Not only is a divorce an emotionally-taxing time for those involved, it also brings a huge cost burden.
-If you thought funerals sounded expensive, then look away now.
-The average cost of a divorce in the UK – including the petition, court fees, and legal fees – is a whopping £14,500.
-You could gather a team of experts, or even just a well-designed AI chatbot, to make legal advice more accessible to people in early-stage divorce planning.
-Provide the basic, must-know information for consumers before they spend a fortune on legal fees.
+Divorce is never pleasant to go through – not to mention its long and outdated process – so many startups have seen a golden opportunity to simplify this and help those going through a difficult time.
+Not only is a divorce an emotionally taxing time for those involved, but it also brings a huge cost burden.
+The average cost of divorce in the UK is between £600-2,000 for an uncontested divorce but goes up significantly between £3,000-30,000 for a contested divorce, which can be much higher depending on the complexity of each case.
+For those in the early stages of divorce planning, you could gather a team of experts, or even just a well-designed AI chatbot, to make legal advice more accessible.
+Make sure to provide the basic, must-know information for consumers before they spend a fortune on legal fees.

 See also: How to start a consultancy business